puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

 With Puppet Enterprise you can edit or add class parameters directly in the PE console without needing to edit the module code directly.

-The Saz-SSH module, by default, allows root login over SSH, but what if your compliance protocols do not allow this on certain pools of agent nodes?
+The saz-ssh module, by default, allows root login over SSH, but what if your compliance protocols do not allow this on certain pools of agent nodes?

 Changing this parameter of the `ssh` class can be accomplished in a few steps using the PE console.